rstudio/shiny/_includes/tutorial/hello-shiny.md

 ))
 {% endhighlight %}

 The server-side of the application is shown below.
-At one level, it's very simple--a random distribution with the requested number of observations is generated, and then plotted as a historgram.
+At one level, it's very simple--a random distribution with the requested number of observations is generated, and then plotted as a histogram.
 However, you'll also notice that the function which returns the plot is wrapped in a call to `renderPlot`.
 The comment above the function explains a bit about this, but if you find it confusing, don't worry--we'll cover this concept in much more detail soon.

 #### server.R